lambdaclass/zksync-eigenda-m1/docs/zksync-contracts/contracts.md

 }
 ```

-The rest of the changes on that PR are changes needed to deploy this new contracts.
+The rest of the changes on that PR are changes needed to deploy this new contract.